arve0/master/thesis_web.md

 matching*.
 The maximum peak(s) in $h(x,y)$ will be where the template has the best match, which may be in several positions if several matches are made.
-The cross-correlation will be dependent on intensity variations and requires the images to have signal.
-E.g., an even background will give equal match for the whole image [@gonzalez_digital_2007].
+The cross-correlation will be dependent on intensity variations and requires the images to have high entropy to get clear matches.
+E.g., a strictly even background have low entropy and gives equal match for the whole image [@gonzalez_digital_2007].

-If $f$ and $w$ are large images, calculation of [@eq:cross-correlation] is quite computational costly.
+If $f(x,y)$ and $g(x,y)$ are large images, calculation of [@eq:cross-correlation] is computational costly.
 To reduce the calculation one might use the cross-correlation theorem which uses Fourier transform to reduce number of calculations.
-A 2D discrete Fourier transform (DFT) of an image $f(x,y)$ is computed by
+A 2D discrete Fourier transform (DFT) of an image
+$f(x,y)$ is computed by

 $$ F(u,v) =
     \mathfrak{F} \left\{ f(x,y) \right\} =